mhostetter/sdr/docs/index.rst

 The goal of :obj:`sdr` is to provide tools to design, analyze, build, and test digital communication systems in Python.
 The library relies on and is designed to be interoperable with `NumPy`_, `SciPy`_, and `Matplotlib`_.
 Performance is also very important.
-So, where possible, `Numba`_ is used to accelerate computationally-intensive functions.
+So, where possible, `Numba`_ is used to accelerate computationally intensive functions.

 Additionally, the library aims to replicate relevant functionality from MATLAB's `Communications`_ and